logo

 Your request will be processed individually and promptly.

-A spinal neuroma is a slow-growing, benign tumor, usually surrounded by a connective tissue capsule, which displaces the surrounding tissue as it grows.
-It can often be treated very effectively and safely by choosing the appropriate therapy for the individual.
+A spinal neurinoma is a slow-growing, benign tumor that is usually surrounded by a connective tissue capsule and displaces the surrounding tissue as it grows.
+With the choice of an individually appropriate therapy, it can often be treated very effectively and safely.

-The probability that a spinal neurinoma will become malignant (neurofibrosarcoma, malignant nerve sheath tumor) is extremely low (less than 1%).
-Arms and legs are particularly often affected in such cases, whereas benign spinal neurinomas occur primarily in the spine.
+The probability that a spinal neurinoma becomes malignant (neurofibrosarcoma, malignant peripheral nerve sheath tumor) is extremely low (less than 1%).
+In such cases, the arms and legs are particularly often affected, whereas benign spinal neurinomas mainly occur in the region of the spine.

-Growth is usually extremely slow, at approximately 1 to 2 mm per year.
-This allows affected patients, with early diagnosis, to initially monitor the tumor's further growth behavior through regular follow-up visits before making an appropriate treatment decision.
+Growth is usually very slow, at approximately 1 to 2 mm per year.
+This allows affected patients, when diagnosed early, to initially monitor the tumor’s growth behavior through regular follow-up examinations before a suitable treatment decision is made.

-Patients with a benign spinal neuroma can be successfully treated with CyberKnife therapy in certain situations.
-The size, type, and number of tumors must meet the requirements for radiosurgical treatment.
-Furthermore, there should be no acute neurological deficits, as surgery is unavoidable in these cases.
+Patients with a benign spinal neurinoma can be treated effectively with CyberKnife therapy in selected situations.
+In particular, the size, type, and number of tumors must meet the criteria for radiosurgical treatment.
+In addition, there should be no acute neurological deficits, as surgery is unavoidable in such cases.

-A removed spinal neuroma usually does not recur.
-However, in rare cases, parts of the tumor cannot be removed surgically; in these cases, regrowth is possible.
-In such situations, the particularly gentle radiosurgical CyberKnife therapy can be used to remove the regrown or remaining tumor remnants without damaging the surrounding tissue.
+A removed spinal neurinoma generally does not recur.
+However, in rare cases, parts of the tumor cannot be completely removed surgically, and renewed growth is possible.
+In such situations, the particularly tissue-sparing radiosurgical CyberKnife therapy can be used to treat regrown tumors or residual tumor tissue without damaging the surrounding tissue.

-Only in very rare cases (approximately 1 to 2%) do the benign tumors regress spontaneously without treatment.
+Only in very rare cases (approximately 1–2%) do these benign tumors regress spontaneously without treatment.

 [1] Conti, P., Pansini, G., Mouchaty, H., Capuano, C., Conti, R., Spinal neurinomas: Retrospective analysis and long-term outcome of 179 consecutively operated cases and review of the literature.
 Surg Neurol.
 2004;61(1):34-43.